Rodney Nugent: Career

-At the 1988 Seoul Paralympics, Nugent entered seven events and won four gold (long jump, triple jump, 4x 100 m Relay, and 4 x 400 m Relay) and three bronze medals (100 m, 200 m and high jump).
+At the 1988 Seoul Paralympics, Nugent entered seven events and won four gold (long jump, triple jump, 4 × 100 m Relay, and 4 × 400 m Relay) and three bronze medals (100 m, 200 m and high jump).
 He broke three world records.

-At the World Championships and Games for the Disabled in Assen, Netherlands he won gold medals in the men's triple jump 9F and men's 4x100 m relay 3T, silver medals in the men's 100 m 6T and men's high jump 9F and bronze medal in men's long jump 9F.
+At the World Championships and Games for the Disabled in Assen, Netherlands he won gold medals in the men's triple jump 9F and men's 4 × 100 m relay 3T, silver medals in the men's 100 m 6T and men's high jump 9F and bronze medal in men's long jump 9F.

 In 1992, he accepted a scholarship in the newly established Australian Institute of Sport (AIS) Athletes with a Disabilities program and was coached by Chris Nunn.
 In joining the AIS program, Nugent commented "It’s very hard for athletes to finance their own training – I did it for years and it was tough.
 Getting this scholarship with the AIS has made all the difference.
 The facilities are good and the training program is excellent".